mossmaurice/cosyfir/Readme.md

 Currently two applications are available:

-* cosyfird: Receives message from your nodes via the TTN server
+* cosyfir-sub: Receives messages from nodes via the TTN server
-* cosyfir-pub: Publish messages to your nodes
+* cosyfir-pub: Publishes messages to nodes

+[libmosquittopp](https://mosquitto.org/) is used as MQTT library.

+    sudo apt install libmosquittopp-dev libssl-dev

 ## Node